ixboy/micro-reddit/README.md

 # Building a Micro-reddit
-> This project involves using Active records concepts to implement micro-reddit application based on ruby on rails using.
+> This project involves using Active records concepts to implement micro-reddit application based on ruby on rails.

 ## Documentation